 The three most common types of night vision technologies are:

-CONTROP's Thermal Imaging cameras are based on a night vision technology which does not require any light what-so-ever.
-These cameras produce a black and white image even in total darkness (optionally pseudo color).
+are based on a night vision technology which does not require any light what-so-ever.
+They produce a black and white image even in total darkness (optionally pseudo color).

-CONTROP's Thermal Imaging cameras include sophisticated image enhancement algorithms, thus allowing the production of extremely well-defined image of the smallest temperature differences in the scene, while at the same time can handle a very large dynamic range within the scene (large variation of temperatures in the scene).
+CONTROP's night vision security cameras include sophisticated image enhancement algorithms, thus allowing the production of extremely well-defined image of the smallest temperature differences in the scene, while at the same time can handle a very large dynamic range within the scene (large variation of temperatures in the scene), making them appropriate for surveillance of short, medium as well as long range distances.